galopago/rpi-pico-usb-foot-switch/README.md

 # USB FOOT SWITCH BASED ON RPI PICO

 USB Foot switch based on Rpi Pico.
-Configurable via text file, can emulate keystrokes and combination of keys!
+Configurable via text file, can emulate keystrokes and combination of keys with your feet!.
+Apear as a USB standard keyboard.
+Useful for audio/video edition (start/stop), PC based DIY CNC/3D machines, you name it.

 ![DIN-RAIL](docs/footswitch.png)